The Master of Management Sciences (MMSc) Online program (also known as Management of Technology - MOT) is a part-time coursework degree.

 The University of Waterloo operates on a three term per year basis, with each term being four months in total (Winter: January-April, Spring: May-August & Fall: September-December).

 The MMSc Online program is a part-time program.
 Most students complete one course per term; at this pace, the entire program is usually completed within two and a half years.

 We try very hard to keep it flexible enough to also allow for inactive terms, doubling or even tripling (not recommended) up your course load.

 It's important to remember that these are graduate level courses, and each course requires on average 12-15 hours each week to dedicate to your studies.

-Tuition for the MMSC Online program is assessed on a per course per term basis.
+Tuition for the MMSc Online program is assessed on a per course per term basis.

-The total program cost would be tuition ( $4,178.00) x required courses (8) = $33.424.00
+The total program cost would be tuition ( $4,178.00) x required courses (8) = $33,424.

-There are no travel costs, proctoring fees are covered by the program, and most standard computer systems are sufficient for the online system requirements.
+There are no travel costs.
+Exam proctoring fees are covered by the program.

+Most standard computer systems are sufficient for the online system requirements.
 Any additional software you may not currently have are available as free downloads.

 OSAP & other traditional funding sources